Tui Shipston

 Kathleen Tui Shipston (born 19 September 1951) is a New Zealand former competitive swimmer who competed at the 1968 Summer Olympics.

 Shipston was known for her ability to swim all strokes and distances and qualified for all 22 events at the 1967 National Swimming Championships and notable held over 75 Canterbury and New Zealand records in 1967.

 Shipston attended St. Margaret's College in Christchurch.

 Shipston married Humphrey Brett Wood in 1971.

 Swimming Career

 1966 British Empire and Commonwealth Games

-Shipston remarkably qualified for the 1966 British Empire and Commonwealth Games held in Kingston, Jamaica when she went under the target mark as a 14-year-old swimming solo at Moana Pool in Dunedin.
+Shipston qualified for the 1966 British Empire and Commonwealth Games held in Kingston, Jamaica when she went under the target mark as a 14-year-old swimming solo at Moana Pool in Dunedin.

 Racing in the heats of the 220 yard backstroke, Shipston finished 10th in a time of 2:46.2 and 11th in the heats 110 yard backstroke.

 Shipston failed to progress to the final of the 440 yard individual medley but was promoted to the final after compatriot Margaret Macrae pulled out of the race to focus on other races.
 In the final, Shipston finished in 8th place.

 Shipston raced in the 440 yards medley relay team that finished 5th in the final alongside Macrae, Vivien Haddon and Heather Kerr.